articles, December 12, 2023

 Technology and Performance Failures

 One of the biggest risks associated with the integration of AI in life sciences is the potential for technology and performance failures.
-As AI systems become more complex and sophisticated, there is an inherent risk of malfunctions, system crashes, or errors in data processing.
+As AI-enabled LIMS and biotech systems become more complex and sophisticated, there is an inherent risk of malfunctions, system crashes, or errors in data processing.
 Such failures can have a number of causes, ranging from latent defects to incorrect use by the operator.
 However, even a small mistake can lead to severe consequences, resulting in incorrect diagnoses, flawed drug discoveries, or inaccurate clinical outcomes.
-Ensuring the reliability and robustness of AI technologies in life sciences is crucial to preventing setbacks that may compromise patient outcomes and the credibility of the entire healthcare ecosystem.
+Ensuring the reliability and robustness of AI technology stack in life sciences is crucial to preventing setbacks that may compromise patient outcomes and the credibility of the entire healthcare ecosystem.

 Data Quality and Bias